Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Zoho SalesIQ

-• Free trial: 15 days (no payment details required)
+• Free trial: Limited free plan; 15-day free trial for paid plans (no payment details required)

-Zoho SalesIQ is the AI chatbot offering from Zoho, a major B2B app provider best known for its CRM (read our Zoho CRM review for details).
-This tool is built to improve lead generation and nurturing, deliver 24/7 customer support and provide detailed analytics to boost sales and post-sales performance.
+Zoho SalesIQ is the AI chatbot offering from Zoho, a major B2B software provider best known for its CRM (read our Zoho CRM review for details).
+The tool is designed to improve lead generation and nurturing, deliver 24/7 customer support and provide detailed analytics to boost sales and post-sales performance.

-The CRM integration is smart: SalesIQ feeds leads directly into Zoho CRM for reps to follow up and routes inquiries to the most qualified team member.
-We like how the Clearbit lead enhancement tool adds extra client data to new leads, and how the visitor tracking feature alerts you when a returning customer engages with your site again.
+The CRM integration is especially useful: SalesIQ feeds leads directly into Zoho CRM for reps to follow up and routes inquiries to the most appropriate team member.
+We also like how visitor tracking alerts you when returning prospects engage with your site again, helping sales teams prioritize outreach.

 Did You Know?Did you know